inpsyde/composer-asset-compiler/docs/008-Execution_Mode.md

 ## Property-level mode

 In the previous example, the `"$mode"` key is used "root item", forcing us to have a complete set of configuration per mode.

 For example, if we would like to have a `pre-compiled` configuration that is the same for all the "modes" we would need to copy and paste it in each mode configuration.

 That ends up being very verbose with duplicates.

-In such cases, it is possible to use the `"$mode"` key at property level, only for the properties that must be mode-specific.
+In such cases, it is possible to use the `"$mode"` key at *property level*, only for the properties that must be mode-specific.

 For example: